Basis of Presentation and Significant Accounting Policies

 Functional and Reporting Currency

-Items included in the financial statements of each of the Company’s entities are measured using the currency of the primary economic environment in which the entity operates (the “Functional Currency”).
-The Functional Currency for the Company’s Norwegian and Argentine subsidiaries is the U.S. Dollar.
-The condensed consolidated financial statements are presented in U.S. Dollars, which is the Company’s reporting currency.
+Items included in the financial statements of each of the Company’s entities are measured using the currency of the primary economic environment in which the entity operates (the “functional currency”).
+The functional currency for the Norwegian and Argentine subsidiaries is the U.S. Dollar.
+The consolidated financial statements are presented in U.S. Dollars, which is the Company’s reporting currency.

 Net Loss per Common Share

-For the nine months ended September 30, 2018 and 2017, the weighted average shares outstanding excluded shares of common stock issuable upon the exercise of certain stock options and shares of common stock issuable upon the conversion of outstanding shares of Series A Preferred totaling 11,927,142 and 725,657, respectively, from the calculation of diluted earnings per share because these shares would be anti-dilutive.
+For the twelve months ended December 31, 2018 and 2017, the weighted average shares outstanding excluded shares of common stock issuable upon the exercise of certain stock options and shares of common stock issuable upon the conversion of outstanding shares of Series A Preferred totaling 3,303,721 and 401,393, respectively, from the calculation of diluted earnings per share because these shares would be anti-dilutive.
 As of June 20, 2017, the Company’s convertible debt was converted into common stock at $1.40 per share and therefore the Company no longer has any convertible debt outstanding.
-Anti-dilutive warrants of 100,000 for each of the nine months ended September 30, 2018 and 2017 were also excluded from the weighted average share outstanding calculation.
+Anti-dilutive warrants of 25,000 for each of the twelve months ended December 31, 2018 and 2017 were also excluded from the weighted average share outstanding calculation.

 Accounts receivable are stated at amounts management expects to collect from outstanding balances both billed and unbilled (unbilled accounts receivable represents amounts recognized as revenue for which invoices have not yet been sent to clients).
 Management provides for probable uncollectible amounts through a charge to earnings and a credit to a valuation allowance based on its assessment of the current status of individual accounts.
-The Company evaluated all accounts receivable and determined that no reserve for doubtful accounts was necessary at September 30, 2018 or December 31, 2017.
+The Company evaluated all accounts receivable and determined that an allowance for doubtful accounts was necessary at December 31, 2018, but that no allowance was needed at December 31, 2017.
+The allowance for doubtful accounts was deemed necessary at December 31, 2018 due to the aging of our Argentina unbilled accounts receivable of $2.1 million being greater than 120 days placing into question our ability to collect on these amounts.

 Prepaids and Other Assets

-Prepaid expenses and other assets are primarily comprised of prepaid insurance, Argentinian value added tax and deposits made on equipment purchases.
+Prepaid expenses and other assets are primarily comprised of U.S. prepaid vehicle registration fees.

 Property, Plant and Equipment